 You take care to buy local, choose healthy foods, and reduce waste in your day-to-day life.
-As the Easter holiday approaches, you may be exploring alternative, natural ways to dye Easter eggs for your family’s Easter baskets and egg hunts.
+As the Easter holiday approaches, you may be exploring natural, alternative Easter egg dyes for your family’s Easter baskets and egg hunts.
 It might seem difficult but, surprisingly, you can create a lot of colorful, natural dyes using simple ingredients from your local produce section.

 However, before we get into the steps of mixing up natural egg dyes, you first need to master the perfect hard-boiled egg.

 The first secret to boiling eggs is — eggs first, then water!
 Add your eggs to your pan and then add water.
 This will prevent your eggs’ shells from cracking, which might happen if they sink to the bottom of a pan of water.
 Add enough water to the pan to cover all of your eggs.

 From there, follow these steps:

 - Use high heat to bring the water to a rolling boil.
 As soon as the water reaches a boiling point, remove the pan from heat and add a lid.
 Do not allow the water to boil for a prolonged time.